goreleaser/godownloader/README.md

 This can take up to 30 seconds!

-Hugo doesn't have (yet!) a godownloader.sh file.
+Hugo doesn't have (yet) a `godownloader.sh` file.
 So we will make our own:

 ```